Yeꞌkuana language

-Yekuana, also known as Maquiritari, Dekwana, Yekwana, Yecuana, Yekuana, Cunuana, Kunuhana, Decuana, Dekwana Carib, Pawana, Maquiritai, Maquiritare, Maiongong, or Soto is the language of the Yekuana people of Venezuela and Brazil.
-It is a Cariban language.
+Yekuana, also known as Maquiritari, Dekwana, Yekwana, Yecuana, Yekuana, Cunuana, Kunuhana, Decuana, Dekwana Carib, Pawana, Maquiritai, Maquiritare, Maiongong, or Soto, is the Cariban language of the Yekuana people of Venezuela and Brazil.
 It is spoken by approximately 5,900 people (c.
 2001) around the border of northwestern Brazilian state of Roraima and Venezuela – the majority (about 5,500) in Venezuela.
 At the time of the 2001 Venezuelan census, there were at 6,523 Yekuana living in Venezuela.
 Given the unequal distribution of the Yekuana across two South American countries, Ethnologue lists two different vitality ratings for Yekuana: in Venezuela it is listed as Vigorous (6a), while in Brazil it is classified Moribund (8a) on the Graded Intergenerational Disruption Scale (GIDS).